PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 Wisconsin PAs Practice with Autonomy

-Current Law: A Wisconsin licensed PA who is employed by the federal government as a civilian or member of the uniformed services while performing duties incident to that employment or service is not required to maintain a collaborative agreement or otherwise qualifying employment arrangement.
+Current Law: A Wisconsin licensed PA who is employed by the federal government as a civilian or member of the uniformed services while performing duties incident to that employment or service is exempt from maintaining a Wisconsin collaborative agreement or qualifying employment arrangement.

 Collaboration Interrupted